klauskpm/diablo-api/README.md

 #### Setting up the API
 If you look inside the root folder(the foolder you cloned this repository) you will find a configuration file inside `/app/diablo/config/`.
-You can copy it or just remove the *sample.* from the file and set the variables.
+You can copy it, for backup of the original config, or just remove the **sample.** from the file and set the variables.

 Since their API is not something so open, I find it would be a pain to give the information about their API url, but, anyone with access to it can use this repository.